 Burned general illumination connectors

 Another common issue that I find on most machines with original connectors and pins.
 Both connectors J120 and J121 had evidence of heat damage to them.
 Judge Dredd has a lot of lamps on the playfield as well as the backbox, so I suppose this is why both of them were affected.
 Both connectors were removed and recrimped with trifurcon terminals and installed into new housings.
 These will keep the lamps going for years to come.
+I also replaced the header pins for better reliability.

 Wear spots around inserts